superboy999/HSEM/README.md

 # HSEM

-Hardware semaphore for dual core communication, the whole architecture is designed by Ti's databook.
+Hardware semaphore for dual core communication, the whole architecture is designed with Ti's databook.

 # Difference between design and Ti's databook